Taxes

 Kansas Must Invest in Families, Not Go Back to Failed Tax Experiments

-While a bipartisan majority of lawmakers reversed much of the ill-fated tax experiment in 2017, there are still policies that need reversing.
-For one, the individual income tax rate remains lower than before the tax experiment when the highest individual income tax rate was reduced from 6.45 percent to 5.70 percent.
+While a bipartisan majority of lawmakers reversed much of the ill-fated tax experiment in 2017, there are still policy improvements needed.
+For one, the individual income tax rate remains lower than before the tax experiment when the highest individual income tax rate was reduced from 6.45% to 5.70% in 2017 and further reduced to 5.58% during the 2024 special session.

-Second, the tax experiment removed credits for working families, including the refundable food sales tax credit and including renters in the Homestead Property Tax Credit.
+Second, the tax experiment removed credits for working families, including the refundable food sales tax credit and allowing renters to access the Homestead Property Tax Credit.

-However, lawmakers have not yet reinstated renters as beneficiaries of the Homestead Property Tax Credit, especially unfortunate given current inflation, increasing rental rates and housing prices, and an often inaccessible and inadequate housing market.
+However, lawmakers have not yet reinstated renters as beneficiaries of the Homestead Property Tax Credit, especially unfortunate given current housing and rental inflation and an often inaccessible and inadequate housing market.

 With a historic surplus, now is the time to invest in Kansas children and families and ensure the state’s tax code is equitable with every Kansas resident paying their fair share.
 Kansas lawmakers must avoid calls for risky policy changes that could lead to long-term state fiscal instability and instead continue to make investments in the state that will lead to future economic growth.